How To Mount A SingleTact Thin Force Sensor?

 2. Force Sensor Mechanical Consideration

-The construction of the SingleTact force sensor consists of a top electrode, a sensor dielectric, and a bottom electrode, sandwiched together with adhesive.
+The construction of the SingleTact ultra thin force sensor consists of a top electrode, a sensor dielectric, and a bottom electrode, sandwiched together with adhesive.
 Therefore, it is best to avoid applying shearing forces to the sensor, and instead applying direct forces perpendicularly and evenly across the sensor head.

 Another action to avoid is bending the sensor if possible, because when bent, one electrode will be in compression while the other will be in tension, and this causes shearing to occur between the two electrodes.
 If bending is necessary to fit the sensor into your application, keep the circular portion (the active sensing region) as flat as possible, while applying the bend along the tail end of the sensor.
 Keep the bend radius greater than 3 mm.